Robustness of Yu-Shiba-Rusinov resonances in presence of a complex superconducting order parameter

 This finite energy resolution of the STM obscures a direct observation of the peak width inside the superconducting gap.
 The full width at half maximum of the energy resolution function is dominated by the fluctuations of single charges at the junction capacitance \cite{ast_sensing_2016} and is usually much broader than the intrinsic peak width of just a few $\upmu$eV.
 Nevertheless, we surmise that even in the gap, there can be weak couplings to inelastic relaxation processes, which may be modeled effectively by a generic imaginary constant selfenergy, such as the Dynes parameter \cite{dynes_direct_1978}.

-Turning the argument around, we find that the YSR states can be exploited as probes of complex-valued order parameters in the range where they can exist.
-For a deeper quantitative analysis, one has to consider also the (weak) local modifications of the order parameter induced by the YSR states themselves \cite{salkola_spectral_1997,flatte_local_1997-1}.
-Thus, using YSR states as probes for the complex part of the superconducting order parameter could give valuable insight into the superconductivity of other non-trivial materials, especially those of an unconventional, proximity-induced, or topological nature.
+The correlation between YSR line width and $\Im\Delta_1(\omega)$ suggests that YSR states can also be exploited as local probes capable of measuring the imaginary part of a superconducting order parameter.
+A quantitative analysis would need to explicitly include the local modifications of the order parameter induced by the YSR states themselves \cite{salkola_spectral_1997,flatte_local_1997-1}.
+The nature and symmetry of the superconducting order parameter remains a subject of much debate across a wide field of materials in the scientific literature.
+Using YSR states as probes for the complex part of the superconducting order parameter could give valuable insight into the superconductivity of other non-trivial materials, especially those of an unconventional, proximity-induced, or topological nature.